mic-/neo-myth-menu/N64/NeoN64Menu/readme.txt

 unless there is a major update.
 You could also boot only the GBA menu flash directly.

-Similarly, you can put the NEON64SD.v64 on your SD card.
-Copy it to "/.menu/n64/NEON64SD.v64" - create the directories if they don't already exist.
-Spelling and capitalization matter, so get it right!
-While you are at it, make a "/.menu/n64/save" directory.
-It is needed for the autosave manager.
+Similarly, you can put the NEON64SD.z64 on your SD card.
+Copy it to "/menu/n64/NEON64SD.z64" - if the menu directories don't exist, the menu will create them the first time you boot it (from U2 flash or GBA menu flash).

 When the menu in either the N64 menu flash or the GBA menu flash find that file, they will boot it, assuming it to be the most up to date version.
-This is the easiest way to handle minor updates - put v1.9 in the N64 menu flash and then any new updates on the SD card.
+This is the easiest way to handle minor updates - put v2.2 in the N64 menu flash and then any new updates on the SD card.
+The newer SD loaded menus are in z64 format which will not be loaded properly by old menus.
+You might wish to take the opportunity to update your menu in the flash to v2.2 as that will give you the best speed and features even if you don't load the menu from the SD card.

-You can replace the splash, browser, and loading images by placing your own images in the "/.menu/n64/images" directory.
+You can replace the splash, browser, and loading images by placing your own images in the "/menu/n64/images" directory.
 The images should be named "splash.jpg" or "splash.png", "browser.jpg" or "browser.png", and "loading.jpg" or "loading.png", and they should be jpeg/png images 320 pixels wide by 240 lines tall.
 You can have any or all of them.
 Images not included in the directory will use the default image.
 If you have both png and jpg images, the png image will be used.

-Starting with v1.9, boxart is supported in the menu.
-You must place the sprites from the boxart archive into "/.menu/n64/boxart" or you will only get the default boxart image.
+The boxart for v2.2 has changed slightly, so download the new boxart.
+You must place the sprites from the boxart archive into  "/menu/n64/boxart" or you will only get the default boxart image.

 ========================================================================